khan-lab/khan-lab.github.io/index.md

 {% capture text %}

-We are a dedicated team of responsible researchers that want to push the frontier of computational cancer genomics.
+We are a dedicated team of responsible researchers who push the frontier of computational cancer genomics.
 We strive to build an inclusive environment for research, and recognize the value of diversity in the process of discovery.

 {%
   include button.html
   link="team"